isomerpages/moe-westwoodpri/_highlights/2023/7th Student Leaders' Investiture.md

 On this special occasion, we are pleased to have Dr Imelda, Vice-Chairman of School Advisory Committee as our guest of honour, together with the parents of the incoming and outgoing Exco Prefects to grace this meaningful ceremony.

-The theme for this year’s Investiture is ‘United We Thrive’.
+The theme for this year’s investiture is ‘United We Thrive’.
 The theme symbolises the synergistic and united efforts of the 3 groups of leaders; Prefects, CCA Leaders and Peer Support Leaders, who are empowered to serve and lead Westwood Primary School.

 It is indeed an memorable event for all Westwood student leaders!